Why is mobile website optimization important?

 You should evaluate and prioritize mobile web optimization in the context of all of your marketing.
 If you can achieve greater Return on Investment by optimizing your desktop experience (or another element of your marketing), you should start there.

-The LIFT Model allows us to identify barriers to conversion, using the six factors of Value Proposition, Clarity, Relevance, Anxiety, Distraction, and Urgency.
-For more on the LIFT Model, check out this blog post.
+The LIFT Model allows us to identify barriers to conversion, using the six factors of Value Proposition, Clarity, Relevance, Anxiety, Distraction, and Urgency. blog post.

 A LIFT illustration